 JR has volunteered to help the school with help and advice on this project.
 JR suggested that individual fruit, veg, flower and sunflower beds could be a good option with CIB funding the project.
 PP to contact Jo Derrer regarding a meeting between the school and JR.

 Action: PP to facilitate.

 Outdoor Classroom

 The logs currently in use need to be replaced.
-PB, PP to liaise with Richard Cottham with regard to replacements
+PB, PP to liaise with Richard Cotham with regard to replacements

 Action: As above

 Churchyard Naturalization Project provisionally 11th April